rositis/hierarchical_select/README.txt

 Hierarchical Select has the ability to save the entire lineage of a selection or only the "deepest" selection.
 You can configure it to force the user to make a selection as deep as possible in the tree, or allow the user to select an item anywhere in the tree.
-In the latter case, you can also label each level.
+Levels can be labeled, you can configure limit the number of items that can be selected, configure a title for the dropbox, choose a site-wide animation delay, and so on.

 The Taxonomy implementation of Hierarchical Select can be configured per
 vocabulary: it can be turned on/off and you can take advantage of all features